 - Aging in place and senior support services.

-- Access to high quality education at all levels from preschool to workforce education, particularly afterschool and summer programs.
+- Access to high quality education from preschool to workforce education, particularly out-of-school time and summer programs.

-- Support for community and leadership efforts which strengthen South Arlington neighborhoods, children, and economic development.
+- Support for community and leadership efforts which strengthen Arlington neighborhoods, bring confidence and resilience to youth, and expand economic mobility.